michalskalski/puppet-crashdump/README.md

 ## Patches and Testing

 Contributions are highly welcomed, more so are those which contribute patches with tests.
 Or just more tests!
 We have [rspec-puppet](http://rspec-puppet.com/) and [rspec-system](https://github.com/puppetlabs/rspec-system-serverspec) tests.
-When [https://help.github.com/articles/using-pull-requests](Github WorkFlow), please make sure that your patches pass tests:
+When [contributing patches](https://help.github.com/articles/using-pull-requests), please make sure that your patches pass tests:

 ```
   igalic@levix ~/src/bw/puppet-crashdump (git)-[master] % rake spec